-4.2 Can a party withhold from disclosure documents (a) relating to advice given by lawyers or (b) prepared in contemplation of litigation or (c) produced in the course of settlement negotiations/attempts?
+4.2 Can a party withhold from disclosure documents (a) relating to advice given by lawyers, or (b) prepared in contemplation of litigation, or (c) produced in the course of settlement negotiations/attempts?

-Parties and non-parties to an action are not under the obligation to produce documents constituting correspondence (including draft contracts and settlement proposals, memoranda, personal notes, etc.) between them and a lawyer, who is entitled to act as a professional representative, or a patent attorney (section 160 CPC).
+Parties and non-parties to an action are not under the obligation to produce documents constituting correspondence (including draft contracts, memoranda, personal notes, etc.) between them and a lawyer, who is entitled to act as a professional representative, or a patent attorney (section 160 CPC).
+It is further common practice in Switzerland to explicitly declare documents, such as settlement proposals, produced during settlement negotiations/attempts as confidential and without prejudice to the parties' position in impending court proceedings.